donkirkby/chess-kit/raw_rules/new_rules.md

 * letter planks (See how to make them in appendix B.)

 ### Setup
 Take a pawn of each colour, and hide one in each hand.
-Let the other player choose a hand to decide their colour.
+Let your partner choose a hand to decide their colour.

 Shuffle the six letter planks, mixing up their order, and which side is face up.
 Then lay the planks out to form a six-by-six grid.
 To make the light and dark